mikiw/solana-data-aggregator/README.md

 # Solana Data Aggregator
-Solana Data Aggregator is a lightweight middleware layer that integrates Solana's RPC Nodes and APIs like [Helius](https://www.helius.dev/) with indoor API systems.
+Solana Data Aggregator is a lightweight middleware layer that integrates Solana's RPC Nodes and APIs like [Helius](https://www.helius.dev/) with indoor APIs systems.

 ## Implementation
 I decided to implement [axum](https://crates.io/crates/axum) server as a RESTful API layer since I'm already familiar with that and I think that it's the most tested cargo for that purpose.